Section 33 - Document affecting personal privacy

 There is an exception to notifying a parent or guardian.
 If an agency is an information sharing entity,183 the parent or guardian of the child must not be notified if the:

 When considering who to notify, an agency or Minister should consider the exceptions to consultation in section 33(2C).
-The exceptions address situations where there are risks to life and safety, the risk of undue distress, or where consultation is unreasonable or not practicable in the circumstances.
+The exceptions address situations where there are risks to life and safety, the risk of undue distress, or where consultation is unreasonable or not reasonably practicable in the circumstances.

 Where the third party is a deceased person, the person’s next of kin should be consulted.